Dessert at Restaurant Hõlm in Tartu, EstoniaPhoto author: Restaurant Hõlm

 Estonia was the first Baltic country to earn a spot in the prestigious MICHELIN Guide.
 Here's a closer look at the restaurants that made the list.

-Following visits from anonymous inspectors, 43 restaurants in Estonia have been awarded a place in the 2025 MICHELIN Guide.
+Following visits by anonymous inspectors, 42 restaurants in Estonia have been awarded a place in the 2026 MICHELIN Guide.

-This year, 180° by Matthias Diether maintained its two MICHELIN Stars, NOA Chef's Hall stayed strong at one Star, and Hiis was added to the list of Green Stars.
-UMA was added as a Bib Gourmand restaurant.
+This year, 180° by Matthias Diether maintained its two MICHELIN Stars, NOA Chef's Hall stayed strong at one Star.
+There are three new Bib Gourmand restaurants: Fotografiska (which kept its Green Star), FUME, and Vesta.

 Tallinn's MICHELIN Star restaurants